A History of British Birds (Yarrell book): Illustrations

+Yarrell's illustrations were wood engravings made using the techniques pioneered by Bewick in which boxwood blocks were engraved on their ends using a burin, a tool with a V-shaped tip.
+The most expensive part of producing illustrated books in the nineteenth century was the hand colouring of printed plates, mainly by young women.
+By using monochrome illustrations Yarrell could avoid this outlay and the associated costs of having the illustrations separate from the text and printed on a different grade of paper.

 Alexander Fussell created most of the drawings for the book.
 Yarrell thanks Fussell in his Preface for "nearly five hundred of the drawings on wood here employed", and John Thompson (1785–1866) and his sons for the "very long series of engravings" of the drawings.
 He also thanks his printers, Messrs.
 Bentley, Wilson and Fley for their care and skill.
 The pen for the remaining drawings, if any (the title page asserts there are 520 in the book), is not stated.
 As well as the figures of birds, there are 59 tail-pieces (following Bewick, small woodcuts to fill in the spaces at ends of articles), of which some are whimsical, like Bewick's, but many illustrate anatomical details, especially breastbones and windpipes, and others, although decorative, realistically depict aspects of bird behaviour or human interaction with birds.
 For example, the tail-piece for the "Jack Snipe" shows a bittern among reeds, swallowing a frog, while that for the "Common Bittern" shows "a mode of shooting an Eagle from a pit".

 Fussell's work began in 1837 and continued for six years.
 Many of the drawings were from skins or stuffed specimens, though every bird species is illustrated with a lifelike drawing of the bird standing (or rarely, flying or swimming) in a natural setting.
 Additional drawings depict nests, feathers, and details of bird anatomy including feet, breastbones, and windpipes.
 Simon Holloway suggests that Fussell and the engravers Charles Thompson and sons probably made all the illustrations for the first three editions of Yarrell's Birds.
 Only in the fourth, rewritten edition of 1871–85 were illustrations by other artists (Charles Whymper, J. G. Keulemans, Edward Neale) added.
 Some of the bird figures, such as "The Snowy Owl" and "Richard's Pipit" in Volume 1, are signed "A. FUSSEL DEL."
 (A. Fussel drew this), but most are entirely unsigned.
 Some few, such as "The Black Redstart" and "The Common Cuckoo", are signed "THOMPSON DEL ET SC."
 (Thompson drew and cut this), so in these cases Fussell was not involved.

+The quality of the illustrations in Yarrell's books was very high, because he could afford to employ Thompson and his sons.
+Thompson senior was later to win a médaille d'or at the 1855 Paris Exhibition.

 Contents

-The first edition was organized as follows into four "Orders" of birds.
+The first edition was organised as follows into four "Orders" of birds.
 These do not correspond exactly with later taxonomy of the class.